What Are E-Numbers and Are They Safe?

 E-numbers aren't inherently dangerous — they're simply codes for additives that have been approved for use in food.
 Most people consume them daily without problems.

 However, some E-numbers may cause reactions in sensitive individuals, particularly children.
+With the UK now running its own additive reviews independently from the EU, staying informed matters more than it used to.
 The best approach is awareness: know what's in your food and make informed choices based on your individual needs.

 Using a tool like NutraSafe to scan products helps you quickly identify additives without spending ages reading labels in the supermarket.
 This makes it easier to avoid specific E-numbers if you choose to, whilst not worrying unnecessarily about those that are safe.

 Scan E-Numbers Instantly: Download NutraSafe to check food additives in seconds.
+Browse the full E-number index or scan any barcode for instant additive information.
 Available free on iOS.